katacoda-scenarios/opentracing-scenarios/golang-hotrod-demo/step2.md

 ## Run

-`go run ./main.go all`{{execute}}
+Launch the application application with the command `go run ./main.go all`{{execute}}

-The all command tells it to run all microservices from a single binary.
-In the logs written to standard out we can see these microservices starting.
+The all command tells Go to run all the microservices as a single binary.
+The logs are written to standard out allowing you to see the microservices starting.